 BBFC advised cuts for a 15 rated cinema release

-seconds in NTSC format (running at 29.97 frames per second).
+five seconds in NTSC format (running at 29.97 frames per second).
 However, as we've discussed, the film would have been telecined to NTSC video using the 3:2 pulldown method.
-By reversing this pulldown process, the R rated version's running time on film would
+By reversing this pulldown process, the R rated version's running time

 Cut Scenes: Security guard